vytkuc/inf4039_2026_autumn/README.md

-# inf5007
+# inf4039
-Neural Networks / Neuroniniai tinklai
+Giliojo mokymo sistemų taikymai / Deep Learning Systems

 Do the labs using Python in your local system or using Google Colab.

 Table of contents:
-1. Information about individual assignment
+0. Information about individual assignment
-2. Data preparation
+1. Data preparation
+2. Machine learning
 3. Simple neural network
 4. Multilayer perceptron (classification and prediction)
 5. Optimization of parameters